 To experience anger is normal.1 In fact, it is less normal to never experience it.
 For many men, anger is something uncomfortable, scary, and unwanted.
 For others, it has become a regular part of life—perhaps even feeling as though one’s personality is angry.

-During situations where anger is appropriate, it’s healthy to express it in a controlled fashion.
+During situations where anger is appropriate, it’s actually beneficial to express it in a controlled fashion.
 This may include anything from taking a step back, engaging in deep breathing, visualizing something more positive, or asserting oneself tactfully.
 However, when anger becomes the default emotion, personal and interpersonal problems may arise.
 Chronic anger issues and problems coping with anger can lead to abuse, violence, road rage, problems at home and work, and much more.

 “The research shows that men and women become angry at approximately the same frequency, but men tend to express their anger outwardly and in more aggressive ways (yelling, hitting, swearing).
 In that sense, men are more likely to have anger ‘issues’ than women are.
 At the same time, though, suppressing anger has consequences too (other negative emotions, stress, physical health problems, etc.).” – Dr. Ryan Martin, Professor of Psychology and Associate Dean for the College of Arts, Humanities, and Social Sciences.